-How do I use Google Analytics UTM Codes
+How do I access my Google Analytics UTM Codes?

 Your UTM codes are contained as a part of additional data views in the Google Analytics feed.
-Take a look at your data source to see what metrics are available within your dashboard.
-If you do not see what you are looking for, reach out to your Account Manager or email@example.com to learn more.
+Take a look here or your Data Profile to see what metrics are available within your dashboard.
+If you do not see what you are looking for, reach out to your Customer Success Manager or email@example.com to learn more.

 How do I know what dimensions and metrics can be used together from Google Analytics?

-When trying to determine if you can combine metrics, come to this page and select all your dimensions first and then go through and select your metrics.
-By doing this you will see fields become grayed out meaning that they cannot be combined with the fields you have already selected.
+When trying to determine if you can combine metrics, navigate to that page and select all your dimensions first.
+Then go through and select your metrics.
+By doing this, you will see fields become grayed which means they cannot be combined with the fields you have already selected.

 How can I see exactly what data is returned through the Google Analytics API?

-- Select the Account, Property and View from the dropdown menu.
+4] Select the Account, Property and View from the dropdown menu.
 This will populate the later fields.